vmtk/vmtk/CONTRIBUTING.md

 If you want to contribute to vmtk please [fork](https://help.github.com/articles/fork-a-repo#contributing-to-a-project) the [source code](https://github.com/vmtk/vmtk)

-See [github collaborating guide](https://help.github.com/categories/63/articles), and feel free to reach out to us on the [mailing list](https://groups.google.com/forum/#!forum/vmtk-users) for any questions.
+See [github collaborating guide](https://help.github.com/categories/63/articles), and feel free to reach out to us on the [mailing list](https://groups.google.com/forum/#!forum/vmtk-users) or the issue tracker for any questions.

 ### Reporting bugs and issues